JeffreyThiessen/Bridget/v2_custom/v2_custom.md

 top_hole_btn_fragment.stl is included for if you want to modify the regular v2 case with the round top button design without the custom button shapes.

-For multicolour prints with cutouts, add pauses in your slicer settings after layer 2 and layer 4 to switch filaments back and forth.
+For multicolour prints with cutouts, add pauses in your slicer settings after layer 2 and layer 5 to switch filaments back and forth.
+Have at least 3 layers of colour 2 for better results.

 example: ![image](https://github.com/JeffreyThiessen/Bridget/assets/16961365/f2fc936f-fd6f-4571-83c6-9e83a6fa2967)